Top 10 anti-inflammatory foods

 What is inflammation?

 Whether you have a sports injury, suffer with a condition like arthritis or have an infection, your body will respond with an inflammatory reaction.
-This is a natural immune response and helps your body defend itself.
-However, issues arise when this inflammation becomes low-grade and long-term – it can then go on to cause disease and poor health.
+This is a natural immune response and helps your body defend itself, protect you from infection and minimise tissue damage following injury.
+However, issues arise when this inflammation becomes low-grade and long-term – it’s then that a process designed to protect you can actually go on to cause disease and poor health.

 What are anti-inflammatory foods?

-In addition to this, an increasing amount of evidence supports a link between our diet, gut microbiome and the management of inflammation.
+In addition to this, and as our knowledge evolves, an increasing amount of evidence supports a link between not just what we eat but also our gut microbiome.

-As well as filling your plate with good-for-you, anti-inflammatory foods, it's important you limit foods that promote inflammation.
-These include ultra-processed foods like fast food and refined carbs, some ready-meals and processed meats.
-Food and drinks high in sugar and those that have been deep-fried are also linked with inflammation.
+Yes, experts believe certain foods, including ultra-processed foods like fast food and refined carbs, as well as some ready meals and processed meats, do promote inflammation.
+Food and drinks high in sugar, including fizzy drinks and foods that have been deep-fried, are also linked with the inflammatory process.

-Loaded with health-promoting omega-3 fatty acids, some varieties of fish, like sardines, salmon, trout and herring, have been associated with reductions in a measure of inflammation called C-reactive protein (CRP).
+Loaded with health-promoting omega-3 fatty acids, these varieties of fish, like sardines, salmon, trout and herring, have been associated with reductions in a key marker of inflammation called C-reactive protein (CRP).

-Famed for their heart-healthy benefits, these omega-3 fatty acids are particularly good for those at risk of cardiovascular disease.
-That’s because our bodies seem to break these fatty acids down into compounds that help manage inflammation.
+Famed for their heart-healthy benefits, these omega-3 fatty acids are particularly useful for those at risk of cardiovascular disease, as well as other inflammatory diseases.
+That’s because our bodies break these fatty acids down into compounds called resolvins and protectins that help manage inflammation.
 These compounds limit our inflammatory response and sweep away damaged cells.

 2. Dark chocolate

-These delicious fruits, including strawberries, blueberries and blackberries, are another source of protective plant compounds.
-As well as being responsible for the berry’s rich colours, these compounds act as antioxidants, which means they help fight the damaging effects of oxidation – a natural process that can lead to inflammation.
+Strawberries, blueberries and blackberries are another source of protective plant compounds.
+As well as being responsible for the berry’s rich colours, these compounds act as antioxidants, which means they help fight the damaging effects of an everyday process called oxidation, a natural process that can lead to inflammation.
 Berries are also rich in vitamins like vitamin C, which itself has a protective anti-inflammatory action.

 In fact, numerous studies have assessed the fruit’s anti-inflammatory benefits, with one suggesting it may help fight inflammation in the gut.
 Another assessed its impact on breast cancer cells, and a small trial of patients with type-2 diabetes showed fewer inflammatory markers after 12 weeks of consuming pomegranate juice.